orngmrmld/The-Cassette-Deck/README.md

 I want to...share my eclectic taste in music with my friends through a blog So that...they can enjoy and rate my playlists by using the vibe meter

 ## Installation

+To run locally, clone the github repo link to your local computer.
+In the CLI, enter npm install to install all necessary packages required.
+Next, go to the root directory and enter npm run develop to initialize the webpage.

 ## Usage

+This applicatiom is intended for spotify music listeners and music listeners in general who want to share their favorite music playlists with others on the web.
+Users can create their own personalized profile pages to share as well as rate other user's playlists that have been posted.
+Users can add others to their friend's list so they can always keep track and be notified of new playlists posted.

 ## License